xcart/xcart-docs/_pages/kb_en/general_setup/gdpr.md

   * Save the changes

-The next thing your store customers and visitors will have to deel with will be the customer consent checkboxes on checkout page, on the registration page and on the contact us page.
+The next thing your store customers and visitors will have to deal with will be the customer consent checkboxes on checkout page, on the registration page and on the contact us page.

 Registered customers will need to tick the checkbox only once and anonymous users will have to confirm their consent every time they place an order or submit a request in the **Contact Us** form.